6 ways to help make equality reality in the family

 2. End exceptions for laws that allow girls to be forced into marriage

 When young girls are forced to marry, they face potentially lifelong harmful consequences.
 They are essentially subject to state-sanctioned rape and are at risk of increased domestic violence, forced pregnancy, and negative health consequences while being denied education and economic opportunity.

-Sections 17 and 34 of Zambia’s Marriage Act exempt all marriages under any African customary law from the minimum age of marriage requirements (normally 21 years) under the law.
+For example, Sections 17 and 34 of Zambia’s Marriage Act exempt all marriages under any African customary law from the minimum age of marriage requirements (normally 21 years) under the law.
 There is no minimum age of consent to marry under Zambian customary law as current customary practice allows any girl who attains puberty to get married.